-Sickening Central American migrants in dire conditions dig in at US border
+Ailing Central American migrants in dire conditions dig in at U.S. border

 U.S. President Donald Trump threatened this week to “permanently” close the U.S.-Mexican border if Mexico does not deport the Central Americans gathered in Tijuana.

-Mexican Foreign Minister Luis Videgaray, who leaves office this weekend said in response that Central American migrants were welcome to stay in Mexico.
+Mexican Foreign Minister Luis Videgaray, who leaves office this weekend, said in response that Central American migrants were welcome to stay in Mexico.

-But he said the migrants have a right to request U.S. asylum, and Mexico has repeatedly refused U.S. requests to force them to seek refuge there instead.
+But he said the migrants have a right to request U.S. asylum, and Mexico has repeatedly refused U.S. requests to force them to seek refuge in Mexico instead.

-Reporting by Christine Murray; writing by Delphine Schrank; editing by Dave Graham and Jonathan Oatis
+Reporting by Christine Murray; writing by Delphine Schrank; editing by Dave Graham, Jonathan Oatis and Rosalba O'Brien